nodejscn/node-api-cn/async_hooks/asynclocalstorage_disable.md

 <!-- YAML
+added:
-added: v13.10.0
+ - v13.10.0
+ - v12.17.0
 -->

-This method disables the instance of `AsyncLocalStorage`.
-All subsequent calls to `asyncLocalStorage.getStore()` will return `undefined` until `asyncLocalStorage.run()` is called again.
+Disables the instance of `AsyncLocalStorage`.
+All subsequent calls to `asyncLocalStorage.getStore()` will return `undefined` until `asyncLocalStorage.run()` or `asyncLocalStorage.enterWith()` is called again.

 When calling `asyncLocalStorage.disable()`, all current contexts linked to the instance will be exited.